 REDUCING EMISSIONS FROM LAND USE CHANGE

 Since 1 July 2015, as part of our “No Deforestation, No Peat and No Exploitation” (NDPE) commitment, we have not undertaken any new developments on peat areas at any depth, as well as areas identified as High Carbon Stock (HCS) forests using the HCS Approach.
-We believe that this will help reduce our Group’s overall emissions significantly over the long term.
+We believe that this will help reduce our Group’s overall emissions significantly over the long-term.

 REDUCING EMISSIONS USING METHANE CAPTURE

-In 2023, these methane capture facilities helped the Group to avoid the emissions of approximately 211,859 tonnes of CO2e in GHG emissions.
-In the same year, we constructed two additional methane capture facilities at our mill.
+We have operational methane capture facilities at 15 of our mills.
+In 2025, these methane capture facilities helped the Group to avoid the emissions of approximately 640,782 tonnes of CO2e in GHG emissions.
+We will continue to install additional methane capture plants in the future, where feasible.